 The impact of the introduction of Montessori of social care related quality of life in a rural aged care facility

-Maree Fraser, Jaclyn Bishop , Sue Mark (Montessori Consulting), Dr Sophie Ping, Peter Armstrong (Head of Department)
+Maree Fraser, Jaclyn Bishop , Sue Mark (Montessori Consulting), Dr Sophie Ping, Peter Armstrong (Head of Department), Ella Ottrey

 This study will evaluate the impact of the Montessori approach on the social care quality of life (SCQoL) of aged care residents at Garden View Court.

 Twenty-two residents completed the first survey to measure SCQoL in April 2021.
-Montessori has since been implemented, and the next survey is due for completion later in 2021.
+Montessori has since been implemented and twenty-three residents completed the repeat survey in February 2022.
+The final survey is scheduled for June 2022, along with interviews to explore the experiences of residents, families and staff with Montessori.

 Efficacy of a community based modified sport program for rural community dwelling older adults: A pilot study